-Laser skin treatments have come a long way over the last 30 years.
-I remember using a single beam, cold beam laser when I started out in this field to stimulate cell rejuvenation in pre and post operative skin procedures.
-The Single Beam wave over laser for rejuvenation is one of the the oldest laser technologies on the market with ongoing adjustments being made regularly through out the years.
+Laser skin treatments and IPL Brisbane have come a long way over the last 30 years.
+Looking back, I remember using a single beam, cold beam laser when I started out in this field to stimulate cell rejuvenation in pre and post operative skin procedures.
+Single Beam wave over laser for rejuvenation is one of the the oldest laser technologies.
+SBL has had ongoing adjustments being made regularly through out the years.

-IPL is a BBL (broadband laser) or Broad Band Light treatment.
-It works in the same way as Single Beam Laser treatments but disperses the light frequency over a larger area, converting the light to heat when the light reaches its target chromophore.
+IPL and Elos are a BBL (broadband laser) or Broad Band Light treatment.
+Therefore, it works in the same way as Single Beam Laser treatments but disperses the light frequency over a larger area.
+This then converts the light into heat when the light reaches its target chromophore.

 The target chromaphore can be either: